 3 Easy Steps to DNA Opt In

-If you’ve tested your DNA at Ancestry, 23andMe, MyHeritage, FTDNA, or another testing company, download your raw DNA and share it on GEDmatch.
-Not only will you help law enforcement, you’ll help thousands of adoptees and people searching for biological fathers to boot.
+If you’ve tested your DNA at Ancestry, 23andMe, MyHeritage, FTDNA, or another testing company, consider downloading your raw DNA data and sharing it on GEDmatch.
+Not only will you help law enforcement, you’ll help thousands of adoptees and people searching for lost biological relatives to boot.

 There are three quick and easy steps to this process: